 We also have agreements with our licensees to develop Under Armour accessories.
 Our product, marketing and sales teams are actively involved in all steps of the design process in order to maintain brand standards and consistency.
-During 2011, our licensees offered socks, team uniforms, baby and kids' apparel, eyewear and custom-molded mouth guards that feature performance advantages and functionality similar to our other product offerings.
+During 2012, our licensees offered socks, team uniforms, baby and kids' apparel, eyewear and inflatable footballs and basketballs that feature performance advantages and functionality similar to our other product offerings.
 License revenues generated from the sale of these accessories are included in our net revenues.